ReconTrapper/ReconTrapper/README.md

 - 👋 Hi, I’m @ReconTrapper
-- 👀 I’m interested in ... learning python syntax
+- 👀 I’m interested in ... learnining
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning ...
+Stuff
-- 💞️ I’m looking to collaborate on ... python
+- 💞️ I’m looking to collaborate on ... how to learn
 - 📫 How to reach me ... telmore4611@gmail.com

 <!---